The Greater Cedar Rapids Community Foundation was founded in 1949 to receive gifts and bequests to provide support for charitable enterprise.

-The Greater Cedar Rapids Community Foundation was founded in 1949 as the Community Welfare Foundation in Cedar Rapids for the purpose of receiving gifts and bequests to provide support for charitable enterprise.
+The Greater Cedar Rapids Community Foundation was founded in 1949 as the Community Welfare Fund in Cedar Rapids for the purpose of receiving gifts and bequests to provide support for charitable enterprise.
 It was originally established as a private foundation by seven community-minded leaders including Robert C. Armstrong, Edwin Evans, John T. Hamilton, Van Vachten Schaeffer, A. L. Smulekoff, Frank T. Welch, and T. M. Ingersoll.
-The Community Welfare Foundation received its first significant gift – a $300,000 bequest from the estate of Minnie Rubek, a janitor employed by a local utility company.
+The Community Welfare Fund received its first significant gift – a $300,000 bequest from the estate of Minnie Rubek, a janitor employed by a local utility company.

-In 1987 local radio and television entrepreneur William B. Quarton changed the scene of Cedar Rapids philanthropy by offering a challenge to his friends at the Community Welfare Foundation.
+In 1987 local radio and television entrepreneur William B. Quarton changed the scene of Cedar Rapids philanthropy by offering a challenge to his friends at the Community Welfare Fund.
 If the Foundation would agree to change the IRS tax status of the Foundation from “private” to “public,” change the name to reflect the broader interests of the rapidly growing Linn County community, and pledge to raise an additional $450,000 in permanent endowment, he would match the funds raised, dollar-for-dollar, by means of a $900,000 charitable lead trust.
 The challenge was quickly accepted and successfully achieved, and following a mandatory five-year transition period, the Greater Cedar Rapids Community Foundation received its 501(c)(3) designation from the IRS in 1992.